 What sex will the baby be?

 Here’s a piece of utterly unscientific research for you I did on the back of a piece of discarded photocopier paper.
 Since Queen Victoria, there have been 40 children born to monarchs (including assumed future monarchs, Prince Charles and Prince William), which evens out at 13 girls and 17 boys.
 So maybe there’s slightly more chance of a boy?
 Maybe?
 If you don’t take account of the fact that this brings in no data from Meghan’s, Princess Di’s, Prince Philip’s family and so on.
-So yeah, ignore this entire paragraph (unless you’re a tabloid, in which case go ahead).
+So yeah, ignore this entire paragraph (unless you’re a tabloid, in which case go ahead and copy it verbatim).

 Wait, what about Zika?

 Meghan and Harry travelled in zika-hit regions while she was pregnant, visiting Tonga and Fiji on an official visit.
 However, the royal couple ‘took precautions’.
-Bizarrely this consisted of wearing long sleeves, light colours and baggy clothes.
+Bizarrely this simply consisted of wearing long sleeves, light colours and baggy clothes.
 As zika is transmitted by mosquitoes, this low-tech strategy hopefully held the mozzies, and the zika, at bay.

 Will they have it on the NHS?

 It’s become tradition for the royals to have their babies in the £7,500 a night Lido Wing.
-When it comes to births Kate and Wills were very keen to make clear that they weren’t at one with their people.
+When it comes to births, Kate and Wills were very keen to make clear that they weren’t at one with their people.
 Meghan and Harry, meanwhile, are more touchy feely and are reported to be considering Frimley Park Hospital for their delivery.
-To be fair to the royals, the media circus surrounding these events means that muggle mothers in the bays around the princess might suffer in a regular hospital, but we’re pretty sure the Lido Wing is significantly more comfortable too.
+To be fair to the royals, the media circus surrounding these events mean that muggle mothers in the bays around the princess might suffer in a regular hospital, but we’re pretty sure the Lido Wing is significantly more comfortable too.

 What else do we know about the birth?